Skip to content

 Is 30°C Hygienic Enough?

 This is a common question—and the answer depends on how the bedding is used.
-For bedding that’s lightly soiled or washed weekly, 30°C with the right detergent can be hygienic enough.
+For lightly soiled bedding washed weekly, 30°C with the right detergent can be hygienic enough.
 Today’s detergents are designed to work effectively even in cold or warm water.

 However, if someone in your household has been ill, or if your bedding has been through a sweaty night, a hotter wash at 60°C is a safer bet for eliminating germs and dust mites.
 It’s also the better option for allergy sufferers or pet owners.